Statistical Insight into the Correlation of Geometry and Spectral Emission in Network Lasers

-\textit{Acknowledgments}.
-We gratefully acknowledge the National Centre for HPC, Big Data and Quantum Computing, under the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.4 CUP I53C22000690001 funded from the European Union - NextGenerationEU.
+\textit{Acknowledgment} We gratefully acknowledge the National Centre for HPC, Big Data and Quantum Computing, under the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.4 CUP I53C22000690001 funded from the European Union-NextGenerationEU.